NoraSoft-Package/Monster-Starter--Express-React/README.md

 ```

 > Server runs on http://localhost:5000 and client on http://localhost:3000

-> If you'll use ReactJS delete client-native and if you'll use React Native remove client folder and rename client-native to client

 > Use ngrok to convert the backend localhost from localhost:5000 to https to run this app on android or iPhone device